- Workforce management

 An organisation should do one of two things:

-- Set trigger mechanisms to review attendance
+- Set trigger mechanisms to review attendance using a time and attendance system

 - Conduct disciplinary or capability procedures for absences